-As consumers, we tend to base most of our tire purchase on the cost and quite frequently the mileage warranty.
-And when we read the reviews it’s mostly about how well the new tire performs; there isn’t any data on performance once worn.
+We, as consumers, tend to base the majority of our tire purchases on price and, in some cases, mileage warranty.
+And when we read the reviews, it’s mostly about how well the new tire performs; there isn’t any data on performance once worn.
 Wouldn’t you like to know that information?

 While there isn’t information ON worn tires, there are a few things we can do to keep ourselves safe, and routine inspection of your tires is necessary, at least once a month and before/after long trips.